This initiative seeks to provide companies with comprehensive guidance about how to report on and assure human rights management and performance.

 The Reporting Framework provides a concise set of questions to which any company should strive to have answers in order to know and show that it is meeting its responsibility to respect human rights in practice.
 It offers companies clear and straightforward guidance on how to answer these questions with relevant and meaningful information about their human rights policies, processes and performance.

-The Reporting and Assurance Frameworks Initiative is overseen by an Eminent Persons Group.
+The Reporting and Assurance Frameworks Initiative was overseen by an Eminent Persons Group.
 Further information about the project team and the Eminent Persons Group can be viewed here.
-RAFI is made possible by grants from the governments of Norway, Sweden and the United Kingdom.
+RAFI was made possible by grants from the governments of Norway, Sweden and the United Kingdom.

-The Reporting Framework is supported by an investor coalition of over 80 investors representing nearly $5 trillion assets under management, by six early adopter companies and by leading institutions including the UN Working Group on business and human rights, the UN Global Compact and the International Integrated Reporting Council.
+The Reporting Framework is supported by an investor coalition of 87 investors representing $5.3 trillion assets under management, by six early adopter companies and by leading institutions including the UN Working Group on business and human rights, the UN Global Compact and the International Integrated Reporting Council.

 The Framework is cited and recommended by multiple governments in policy and guidance documents.
 Hundreds of companies have participated in training and outreach on the Framework, and dozens more are using the Framework for both internal management of human rights as well as for reporting. | Learn more about what supporters and users say about the UNGP Reporting Framework

 The UNGP Reporting Framework is, “an essential tool that enables investors to review companies’ understanding and management of human rights risks.
-It will also guide us in our engagement with companies going forward.” — investor statement of support, signed by over 80 investors representing over $4.8 trillion assets under management
+It will also guide us in our engagement with companies going forward.” — investor statement of support